Bretzfeld: Dimbach

 Dimbach was first mentioned in 1289 as "Tindebach".
 It was under the rule of Weinsberg until 1311.
 It was then under the administration of Lichtenstern Monastery until Würtemmberg took over the region shortly after the Reformation.
 The church in Dimbach was also built around this time.

 Gedelsbach

 First documented as Geydelsbach in 1337, it is uncertain whether the village belonged to the manor of either Heimberg or Maienfels.
-In the 15th century, the hamlet was owned by the Berlers, a family of Patricians, of which Heinrich Berler sold it to the noblemen of Hohenlohe in 1482.
+In the 15th century, the hamlet was owned by the Berlers, a family of Patricians.
+Heinrich Berler sold it to the noblemen of Hohenlohe in 1482.
 It stayed in their possession until it was taken by Württemberg in 1806.
 It was later part of the following historical administrative divisions: Oberamt of Öhringen (1809-12), Oberamt of Weinsberg (1812-26), Oberamt of Öhringen (1938-92), District of Öhringen (1972-1975).
 Gedelsbach joined the Hohenlohe district and was incorporated into Bretzfeld in 1975, by un-incorporating from Maienfels.
 Viticulture in Gedelsbach is attested since 1573, although it suffered under the Grape Phylloxera and was temporarily completely abolished in the 1960s.
 Today, predominantly white wine is grown, and the Geddelsbacher Schneckenhof has attained regional significance.